xx205/gpt-oss/README.md

 #### vLLM

 vLLM recommends using [`uv`](https://docs.astral.sh/uv/) for Python dependency management.
-You can use vLLM to spin up an OpenAI-compatible webserver.
+You can use vLLM to spin up an OpenAI-compatible web server.
 The following command will automatically download the model and start the server.

 ```bash
 uv pip install --pre vllm==0.10.1+gptoss \